sealhuang/SmartyDoc/README.md

 ## Python-based SVG editor

-There is an utility include in the repo that helps to edit and concatenate SVG files.
+There is an utility included in the repo that helps to edit and concatenate SVG files.
 It is especially directed at scientists preparing final figures for submission to journal.
 So far it supports arbitrary placement and scaling of svg figures and adding markers, such as labels.